Mordal: Automated Pretrained Model Selection for Vision Language Models: Mordal Design

-Some obviously poor-performing candidates can be eliminated at an early stage of inter-cluster evaluation to allocate resources to more promising candidates. \name applies a simple but efficient Successive Halving Algorithm (SHA)~\cite{jamieson2016non} to roughly filter out the candidates before observing the scaling law.
-It ensures that computational resources are focused on the most promising clusters.

-In \Cref{fig:inter_cluster_early}, SHA is conducted during inter-cluster evaluation, where all representative candidates are evaluated with the maximum data sample ratio $R$.
+\paragraph{Early stopping.} \name adopts the Successive Halving Algorithm (SHA)~\cite{jamieson2016non} to aggressively eliminate low-quality candidates during inter-cluster evaluation.
+As shown in \Cref{fig:inter_cluster_early}, SHA is conducted during inter-cluster evaluation, where all representative candidates are evaluated with the maximum data sample ratio $R$.
 It consists of multiple rounds, also known as \textit{rung}.
-In each round, SHA allocates a budget $b$ to each candidate, evaluates all of them, and keeps the top $1/\eta$ candidates.
-In the next round, SHA increases the budget to $b \times \eta$ per candidate.
+In each round, \name allocates a budget $b$ to each candidate, evaluates all of them, and keeps the top $1/\eta$ candidates.
+In the next round, \name increases the budget to $b \times \eta$ per candidate.
 This repeats until representative candidates are converged or Top-$K$ candidates are determined.
-In cases where the number of remaining candidates is large, it is also possible to apply SHA again to intra-cluster evaluation.
+In cases where the number of remaining candidates is large, Mordal also applies SHA again to intra-cluster evaluation.
 With SHA as the early stopping mechanism, Mordal \textit{eliminates} poor-performing candidates earlier.
-It optimizes evaluation time for each candidate, which is an orthogonal dimension to search space, and therefore, speeds up the evaluation process.
+This mechanism concentrates resources on the most promising clusters and produces intermediate checkpoints that can be reused downstream.

-\paragraph{Observational scaling law.} The scaling law has been explored in previous works~\cite{lin2024selecting, ruan2024observational}, but limited to LLM selection.
-In standard scaling laws~\cite{kaplan2020scaling}, the "scale" is defined by the compute resources allocated to training LLMs, such as the number of training FLOPs $C$, model parameters $N$, and training samples $D$.
-Scaling laws are typically formulated as a power-law relationship between LLMs' cross-entropy loss $L$ and their compute scale measures.
-A common functional form for transformer architecture \cite{hoffmann2022training} is shown as:
+\paragraph{Scaling prediction.} Scaling laws have traditionally been used to characterize the relationship between model size, training data, and performance in language models~\cite{kaplan2020scaling, hoffmann2022training}.
+These laws are typically formulated as a power-law relationship between LLMs' cross-entropy loss $L$ and their compute scale measures, which take the form:

-where parameters ${\alpha,\beta,a,b,e}$ are fitted by training LLMs across different compute scales, varying $N$ and/or $D$, and measuring their loss.
-With this formula, a hypothesized power-law relationship between $D$ and loss $L$ is that they are linearly correlated under the log-log scale.
-In Mordal, our focus differs from previous scaling laws in our goals – existing scaling laws aim to understand the scaling properties of pretraining and finetuning LLMs.
-In contrast, Mordal is interested in scaling laws of VLM alignment performance for a fixed model parameter size.
-We find that an observational scaling law exists for VLMs and present the results in \Cref{sec:eval_ablation}.
-By fixing model parameters $N$ and changing training sample $D$, we may construct log-linear relationship for each candidate and predict its performance.